 Every big industry in this world develops some sort of spoken rules when it comes influenced by the trends in the industry, and fashion is not new to it.
 You can see a lot of trends becoming fashion rules which people avoid breaking.

-As you might already know that Dior is one of the biggest fashion houses to ever exist.
-Hence in this book by the founder of Dior, i.e., Christian Dior presents to you some of his Fashion tips and advice on how to dress for several occasions, and it also introduces you to his own rules which have helped him define the fashion industry to what it is today.
-It is one of the best-selling fashion books, and every fashion lover is going to love this book as it is an entertaining read and it reveals a lot of secrets of style by Christian Dior himself.
+As you might already know, Dior is one of the biggest fashion houses to ever exist.
+In this book by the founder of Dior, i.e., Christian Dior presents to you some of his fashion tips and advice on how to dress for several occasions, and it also introduces you to his own rules which have helped him define the fashion industry to what it is today.
+It is one of the best-selling fashion books, and every fashion lover is going to love this book as it is an entertaining read and also reveals a lot of secrets of style by Christian Dior himself.

 Get the book here: The Little Dictionary of Fashion by Christian Dior: https://amzn.to/3h4qGx2

 3. Fashion – Oxford History of Art by Christopher Breward

 The cultural domination of fashion cannot be overstated, but fashion has now become a cultural phenomenon.
 This insightful book (which, by the way, is perfect if you want to start with something small) explores fashion as a cultural phenomenon.
 It takes you 150 years back in time and explores everything from the evolution of technology to haute couture and high street fashion.
 Beward explores areas far beyond style and function and makes this book a compelling read.
 Get the book here: Fashion: Oxford History of Fashion: https://amzn.to/3h0duJI